untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 - OOC still exists, but it is now subordinate to tile ownership.
 - `ProgressiveAssetLoader` is the CPU residency layer.
 - `GeometryStreamingSystem` is the GPU residency scheduler.
-- `loadTiledScene(...)` is the supported public streaming API surface.
+- `setEntityStreamScene(...)` is the supported public streaming API surface.